pi515jd/project1-full-solution/README.md

-# project 1 of PI515 at JD
+# Project 1

 Number guessing game.

+This is the project 1 of PI515 mentoring program at John Deere.